Female impotence – A misconception

 Female sexual dysfunction: Types and prevalence

 Hypoactive sexual desire disorder (HSDD): Characterised by a persistent lack of interest in sexual activity, HSDD can have a significant impact on a woman's quality of life and intimate relationships.
-It's one of the most common forms of female sexual dysfunction.
+It's one of the most common forms of FSD.

 Female sexual arousal disorder: This disorder involves difficulty in achieving or maintaining sexual arousal during sexual activity, leading to reduced lubrication and discomfort.